HaoLyu/Association-rule-learning/README.md

 ```
 python FP_Tree.py input_file result_file sigma row_size(optional)
 ```
-*Here I prepare a 20k transaction file 'input_file_example.da' as our example input.
+* Here I prepare a 20k transaction file 'input_file_example.da' as our example input.
-*Our output will be 'result_file.csv'.
+* Our output will be 'result_file.csv'.
-*Sigma is our minimun support number, which means only the itemset appearing more than sigma times will we think it is frequent.
+* Sigma is our minimun support number, which means only the itemset appearing more than sigma times will we think it is frequent.
-*Row_size are the size of rows that will be throw into our model.
+* Row_size are the size of rows that will be throw into our model.
 You can skip it and the default value will scan all the rows in the input file.
+* Here I define the minimum frequent itemset should contain at least three times.
 ### Author
 Hao Lyu, UT Austin, School of Information, email: lyuhao@utexas.edu